-B. All persons who are or will be associated with the tenure and promotion process of the School of Liberal Arts, including candidates, chairs, and members of relevant committees, and the dean, should review these documents carefully.

-C. The specific qualifications required for tenure and/or promotion are discussed in fullindicated in the departmental promotion and tenure documents and in the appropriate SLA promotion and Tenure "Criteria Statement"document for the respective academic appointments (i.e., tenure-, lecturer-, and clinical-lines).
+- B. All persons who are or will be associated with the tenure and promotion process of the School of Liberal Arts, including candidates, chairs, members of relevant committees, and the dean, should review these documents carefully. - C. The specific qualifications required for tenure and/or promotion are indicated in the departmental promotion and tenure documents and in the appropriate SLA promotion document for the respective academic appointments (i.e., tenure-, lecturer-, and clinical-lines).
 At IUPUI, tenure acknowledges documented achievement in light of its promise for the future; the candidate's entire academic record is considered for tenure.
 Promotion is recognition of achievement in rank; both tenured and non-tenure track faculty may seek promotion in rank when their achievements warrant this recognition.
-For tenure-track faculty going from assistant to associate rank, promotion and tenure are sought simultaneously.
-Campus guidelines are found in the Indiana University Academic Handbook.
-What follows here pertains only to the guidelines to be followed in conducting tenure and/or promotion reviews.

-D. In preparing dossiers, it is important to remember the audiences that will be evaluating them.
+For tenure-track faculty going from assistant to associate rank, promotion and tenure are sought simultaneously. - D. In preparing dossiers, it is important to remember the audiences that will be evaluating them.
 There are six campus levels of review.
 All reviewers, whether colleagues in the department and School of Liberal Arts, administrators at various levels, or faculty from other academic units of IUPUI, will come to the dossiers with their own sets of presumptions and assumptions.
 They will inevitably be less swayed by assertions and claims of excellence than by demonstrations of unambiguous evidence.
-Selective statements, whether coming from a student, a colleague, a community leader, or a nationally prominent individual, should be supported by demonstrable evidence such as peer evaluations, student evaluations, and professional assessments.

-E. At each stage in the review process within the school (primary committee, chair, school P&T committee, dean) candidates are to be informed, promptlywithin one week, of the recommendations made regarding their tenure and/or promotion and provided with copies of the recommendations at each level, in order that their response may-go forward to the next level with the recommendation.
-Therefore, before the department chair's recommendation concerning a candidate is sent to the dean, the candidate too will be furnished with a copy of that same recommendation.
-The candidate will also be provided at this time with a copy of the primary committee's report to the department chair, which Letters from committees shall include a record of the committee's numerical vote.
+Selective statements, whether coming from a student, a colleague, a community leader, or a nationally prominent individual, should be supported by demonstrable evidence such as peer evaluations, student evaluations, and professional assessments. - E. At each stage in the review process within the school (primary committee, chair, school P&T committee, dean) candidates are to be informed, within one week, of the recommendations made regarding their tenure and/or promotion and provided with copies of the recommendations at each level.
+Letters from committees shall include a record of the committee's numerical vote.
 However, the votes of particular members of the committee, as well as their individual judgments and comments, shall be kept confidential.
-Candidates will include that they have received and read these documents by signing an acknowledgement of receipt for each documentcopy of each and returning it-them to the departmentehair appropriate level (the chair for primary committee and chair recommendations, the dean's office for school P&T committee and dean recommendations), along with any comment or reply they may wish to makehave added to the dossier.
-At this point T+he dossier and appendices file will must be forwarded to the next dean's officeenpropriate level by the dates specified by the dean's office.
+Candidates will indicate that they have received and read these documents by signing an acknowledgement of receipt for each document and returning them to the appropriate level (the chair for primary committee and chair recommendations, the dean's office for school P&T committee and dean recommendations), along with any comment or reply they may wish to have added to the dossier.
+The dossier and appendices file must be forwarded to the next appropriate review level by the dates specified by the dean's office.
 [See Section XII "Guidelines and Procedures for Negative and Divergent Recommendations for Tenure and/or Promotion," as appropriate.]